A closer look at the case of Aafia Siddiqui, jailed in Texas - NewsBreak

 Siddiqui was left with burns around her eyes and a three-inch scar near her left eye, the lawsuit says.
 She also suffered bruises on her arms and legs and an injury to her cheek.

-The attack prompted protests by human rights activists and religious groups and calls for improved prison conditions.
+The attack prompted protests by human rights activists and religious groups, calling for improved prison conditions.
 The activists have also called on the Pakistani government to fight for her release from U.S. custody.

 Comments / 0